Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Conclusions

 \section{Conclusions}

 X-ray interferometry has the potential for a wide variety of clinical and industrial applications, but unique image artifacts are introduced when assuming the phase stepping positions are evenly spaced and that the phase stepping curves are perfectly sinusoidal.
-By modifying existing algorithms, we have greatly reduced Moiré artifacts in attenuation, differential-phase, and dark-field images taken with a Talbot-Lau Interferometer and Modulated Phase Grating Interferometer.
+In practice, fringe patterns produced by interferometers can have higher order harmonics and random errors in phase stepping positions can occur due to mechanical inaccuracies and vibrations.
+By including higher order harmonics and utilizing total variation regularization in our analysis, we have significantly reduced Moiré artifacts in attenuation, differential-phase, and dark-field images taken with a Talbot-Lau Interferometer and Modulated Phase Grating Interferometer by estimating the true phase stepping positions.